Alobal123/battlelines/README.md

 - `AbilityResolutionSystem` handles `EVENT_ABILITY_EXECUTE`, looks up the matching resolver (see `ecs/systems/abilities/`), and emits `EVENT_ABILITY_EFFECT_APPLIED` after the effect resolves.

 Resolvers live in `ecs/systems/abilities/` with plugin discovery consolidated in `abilities/registry.py`.
 Each resolver receives an `AbilityContext` containing the pending targeting data, world, and event bus.

+## Effect Processing
+Every active effect is a dedicated entity managed by `EffectLifecycleSystem`.
+Immediate payloads such as damage and healing are routed through per-effect systems in `ecs/systems/effects/` that listen for `EVENT_EFFECT_APPLIED` / `EVENT_EFFECT_REFRESHED`, emit the relevant health event, and retire the effect entity once resolved.

 ## Event Reference (Selected)
 Key gameplay events emitted by systems: